 For most people, that age minimum is reasonable, since few teenagers have the resources to buy a home anyway.

-But nowadays, kids are making their own money by rising to viral fame online.
-So if you have the capital, can you buy a house at 16, or even younger?
+But if you have the capital, can you buy a house at 16, or even younger?
 The answer is technically yes, but if you are still a minor you’ll need someone (like a parent) of legal age to cosign all of the legal documents.

 Let’s refocus on potential homebuyers who are over 18 as they’re more likely to be ready to buy a home than the average teenager.
 Where young folks may run into barriers is when it comes time to obtain a mortgage loan (unless you can make an all-cash offer).
 At any age you will need to meet lender requirements to be approved for a home loan, and being younger can make that harder to do.
 How so?